gyrogovernance/science/docs/Foundations/CommonGovernanceModel.md

 ## 4.1 Interpretive Framework

-The formal system presented in Section 3 necessarily yields gyrogroup operations.
+The formal system presented in Section 3 yields gyrogroup operations through the correspondence established below.
 This section presents the gyrogroup structure that emerges from the modal axioms.

 ## 4.2 Gyrogroup Structures